symfony/symfony-docs/book/installation.rst

         sudo setfacl -R -m u:www-data:rwx -m u:`whoami`:rwx app/cache app/logs
         sudo setfacl -dR -m u:www-data:rwx -m u:`whoami`:rwx app/cache app/logs

     Note that not all web servers run as the user ``www-data``.
-You have to check as which user the web server is being run and replace it in the place of ``www-data``.
+You have to check which user the web server is being run as and put it in for ``www-data``.
+    This can be done by checking your process list to see which user is running your web server processes.

     **3. Without using ACL**